MateoG404/Elektron-/README.md

 # Elektron-
-Program to visualize the the electromagnetic field
+Program to visualize the electrostatic field